denizkukul/todoapp-react-firebase/README.md

 ### Frontend
 - App is built with React and Tailwindcss.
 - Tailwindcss screen breakpoints are used for responsive design.
+- React-Icons is used for material design icon components.
 - Icons are taken from material design icons.

 ### Backend